dina-kvivesen/next-js-assignment/README.md

 Create either a new React or Next.js app in this repo.

-For the login functionality, use either a Wordpress installation with the <a href="https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/" target="_blank">JWT plugin from Module 3</a> installed, or a Strapi installation.
+For the login functionality, use a Wordpress installation with the <a href="https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/" target="_blank">JWT plugin from Module 3</a> installed.
 Do not add either of these to your repo.
 Your API should remain a separate project.
-The markers will use their own installations when marking.

 You can use either a REST or GraphQL API for the API calls.